puji4810/Prism/docs/writebatch_format.md

 We will use `WriteBatch` as the actuall format in our `WAL`.

-- `sequence` : 8 bytes, the index of operation
+- `sequence` : 8 bytes, the index of sequence
-- `count` : 4 bytes, the number of operations
+- `count` : 4 bytes, the count of operations
 - `record` : the record of `PUT` and `DELETE` opreation
   - kTypeValue varstring(key) varstring(value) (for `PUT`)
   - kTypeDeletion varstring(key) (for `DELETION`)